DiffMI: Breaking Face Recognition Privacy via Diffusion-Driven Training-Free Model Inversion: Experimental Settings

-We evaluate privacy leakage using Type I and Type II accuracies~\cite{mai2018reconstruction}, with Type II accuracy serving as the primary metric due to its stricter exclusion of the target image used during attack optimization.
-Higher values in both metrics indicate stronger identity recovery and greater privacy compromise.
+We evaluate privacy leakage using Type I and Type II accuracies~\cite{mai2018reconstruction}, where higher values indicate stronger identity recovery.
+Type II serves as the primary metric, as it excludes the optimized target image and better reflects practical cross-image identity leakage.

-\textbf{Type I accuracy} measures how often a reconstructed image $\hat{x}$ matches the exact target image $x^\mathrm{tgt}$ in the embedding space of a face recognition model $F(\cdot)$:
+Type I accuracy measures whether a reconstructed image $\hat{x}$ matches the optimized target image $x^{\mathrm{tgt}}$ in the embedding space of a face recognition model $F(\cdot)$: